-Applicants will be required to submit a transcript and a current resume, highlighting relevant work and/or volunteer experience.
-Responses to a program questionnaire will also be evaluated.
-It is also recommended that students achieve a minimum 70% average or better upon conclusion of their post-secondary studies.

-Applicants will be selected based on their academic grades, questionnaire and resumé.
+Applicants will be required to submit a transcript; it is recommended that students achieve a minimum 70% average or better upon conclusion of their post-secondary studies.
+Applicants will be selected based on their academic grades.

 Criminal Reference Check:

 Placement agencies require an up-to-date clear criminal reference check and vulnerable sector check prior to going out on placement.
 Students should obtain their criminal reference check approximately one month prior to placement; checks conducted earlier may not be considered current.
 As some jurisdictions require longer lead-time for processing, please check with the program co-ordinator to ensure you allow for sufficient turn-around time.
 Students are required to provide these checks prior to placement start.